MattSLangford/Tiny-theme-Tinylytics/README.md

 {{ end }}
 ```

 This checks to see if the plugin is installed.
 If it is, it adds a Kudos button.
-In this example, "Kudos" is simply fallback text until the tinylytics script loads.
+In this example, "Kudos" is simply fallback text until the Tinylytics script loads.